top of page

 Managing Traditional & Roth IRAs for Tax Efficiency

-Traditional and Roth IRAs serve complementary roles in managing income and taxes.
-Traditional IRAs provide upfront deductions but require RMDs (required minimum distributions), while Roth IRAs offer tax-free withdrawals without distribution rules.
-Balancing both helps San Diego retirees manage income, control taxes, and maintain steady cash flow.
-Coordinating withdrawals limits California tax exposure, and aligning asset types within each account supports long-term stability and efficiency.
+Traditional and Roth IRAs serve complementary roles in managing retirement income and taxes.
+Traditional IRAs provide upfront tax deductions but require RMDs (required minimum distributions), while Roth IRAs offer tax-free withdrawals with no distribution rules.
+Balancing both helps San Diego retirees manage retirement income, control taxes, and maintain a steady cash flow.
+Coordinating withdrawal limits, California tax exposure, and aligning asset types within each account supports long-term stability and efficiency.

 sebastian-herrmann-NbtIDoFKGO8-unsplash (1).jpg